cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/access.rst.txt

    N:/path/to/TODO.xlsx

-In order to apply for access to a dataset, simply follow the steps described in the `Applying for access to the servers`_ section and substitute ``SRV-esrumhead-users`` with the name of your project.
+In order to apply for access to a dataset, simply follow the steps described in the `Applying for access to the cluster`_ section and substitute ``SRV-esrumhead-users`` with the name of your project.

 .. note::

    Access to datasets managed by the Phenomics group requires permission from the data-manager responsible for that data.
-The Phenomics group will verify that you are permitted to access the data.
+The Phenomics group will verify that you are permitted to access the data before granting access.
 You may speed up this process by having the data manager :ref:`page_contact` us in advance with a written approval.

 .. _here: https://kunet.ku.dk/medarbejderguide/ITvejl/KU%20IdM%20-%20S%C3%A5dan%20anmodes%20om%20funktionsrolle.pdf